Intilery/intilery.github.io/docs/tag/tag1.md

 If you’re just getting started, some of the events you should track are events that indicate the success of your site, like **Signed Up**, **Item Purchased** or **Article Bookmarked**.

-**Note:** Events for default schema's can be found in the [/schema/contents](Schema Section) you should choose an industry specific schema and implement those events if possible.
+**Note:** Events for core schema's can be found in the [/schema/contents](Schema Section) you should choose an industry specific schema and implement those events if possible.

-**Note:** Any event can be sent with any properties, using a default schema saves you having to work out the event names and properties yourself.
+**Note:** Any event can be sent with any properties, using a core schema saves you having to work out the event names and properties yourself.

 The properties passed in with the events can be simple properties or nested objects